Shakeelkhuhro/Shakeel-Khuhro-Portfolio/README.md

 ## About

-The About component showcases information about yourself, your skills, and your experience.
+The About component showcases information about myself, my skills, and my experience.

 ## Portfolio

-The Portfolio component displays your projects or works, allowing visitors to view details and access them.
+The Portfolio component displays my projects or works, allowing visitors to view details and access them.

 ## Community Work

-The Community Work component highlights any contributions or volunteer work you have done in the community.
+The Community Work component highlights any contributions or volunteer work i have done in the community.

 ## Testimonials

-The Testimonials component showcases recommendations and testimonials from your clients or colleagues.
+The Testimonials component showcases recommendations and testimonials from my clients or colleagues.

 ## Contact

-The Contact component provides a contact form or details for visitors to get in touch with you.
+The Contact component provides a contact form or details for visitors to get in touch with i.

 ## Footer